Our Team

 Sarah Marcia

-Sarah is a Special Education teacher with a passion for youth sports.
-Sarah grew up playing competitive softball; traveling the country to pursue her dreams of being a collegiate athlete.
-She finished her career as a student-athlete at Chico State University in 2011 where she graduated with a BA in Kinesiology with a focus in Coaching and Administration.
-She continued to pursue her love of sports by attaining an MA in Sport Studies with an emphasis in Sport Psychology in 2014.
+Sarah has always had a passion for youth sports and the special needs community.
+She grew up playing competitive softball, traveling the country in pursuit of her dream of becoming a collegiate athlete.
+She finished her career as a student-athlete at Chico State University in 2011, where she earned a BA in Kinesiology with a focus in Coaching and Administration, and later completed an MA in Sport Studies with an emphasis in Sport Psychology in 2014.

 Breana Pozzi

 Breana Pozzi is a sports and film enthusiast.
 She decided to combine her two passions to help young athletes pursue their dreams in collegiate sports.
-She knows all to well what it takes to make it as a college athlete with her years of experience as an athlete; culminating in 2000, when Breana was recruited by The Ohio State University where she played Division I softball for 4 years in the shortstop position.
+She knows all too well what it takes to make it as a college athlete, with years of experience culminating in 2000, when Breana was recruited by The Ohio State University, where she played Division I softball for 4 years at shortstop.

 – Coach Bre